akleroy/cpropstoo/README.md

 <em> Note that these are potentially of wide general use. </em>

-* contour_values : return contours given data and some criteria
+* contour_values : return contours given data and some criteria.

-* mad : meadian absolute deviation.
+* mad [documented] : median absolute deviation.
 Cheap, robust noise estimate.